WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Select the desired Microscope file to open.
+  Figure 5: Select the desired Microscope file to open.

 A.3 Loading from a repository